-It is the Coach's discretion to determine whether a player has met the conditions required to be entitled to receive the minimum playing time and receive the additional playing time from application of the Lopsided Game Rule.
-If not, the Coach is expected to communicate with the player and the player's parent prior to the beginning of a game if that player will not be entitled to receive the minimum playing time for that game and the reasons for the Coach's decision.
+It is the Coach's discretion to determine where a player has met the conditions required to be entitled to receive the minimum playing time and receive the additional playing time from application of the Lopsided Game Rule.
+If not, the Coach is expected to communicate with the player and the player's parent prior to the beginning of a game that the player will not be entitled to receive the minimum playing time for that game and the reason(s) for the decision.

-Further, if during the course of a game, a Coach determines it is necessary to discipline a player for poor sportsmanship or lack of effort, the Coach shall have the discretion to override the Participation Rule for that offending player.
+Further, if during the game, a Coach determines it is necessary to discipline a player for poor sportsmanship or lack of effort, the Coach shall have the discretion to override the Participation Rule for the offending player.

-If a parent or Opposing Coach has a concern that the Participation Rule or Lopsided Game Rule is not being followed by a Coach, the parent or Opposing Coach is encouraged first to talk to the Coach directly to resolve the matter.
+If a parent or opposing coach has a concern that the Participation Rule or Lopsided Game Rule is not being followed by a coach, the parent or opposing coach is encouraged first to talk to the coach directly to resolve the matter.